The Physics-Informed Neural Network Gravity Model: Generation III: Benchmarking Suite

 \subsubsection{Surface Metric}

-The fifth metric evaluates the mean acceleration error across all facets on the surface of the high-resolution shape model.
-For the heterogeneous density model of 433-Eros used in this experiment, 200,700 facets are used to compute the mean.
-This metric is used to characterize model performance at the most complex and dynamically significant region of the field.
+The fifth metric evaluates the mean acceleration error across all facets on a shape model of a celestial body, if available.
+This metric is used to characterize model performance at the most complex region of the field.